jstoops/llm-engineer-lab/README.md

 - Explain the idea behind RAG
 - Walk through the high level flow for adding expertise to queries
 - Implement a version of RAG without vector databases
+- Explain how RAG uses vector embeddings and vector datastores to add context to prompts, define LangChain and read / split Documents
+- Describe the LangChain framework, with benefits and limitations
+- Create and populate a Vector Database with the contents of a Knowledge Base
+- Use LangChain to read in a Knowledge Base of documents
+- Use LangChain to divide up documents into overlaping chunks
+- Convert chunks of text into Vectors using OpenAIEmbeddings
+- Store the Vectors in Chroma, a popular open-source Vector datastore
+- Visualize and explore Vectors in a Chroma Vector Datastore in 2D and 3D
+- Create a Conversation Chain in LangChain for a chat conversation with retrieval
+- Ask questions and receive answers demonstrating expert knowledge
+- Build a Knowledge Worker assistant with chat UI
+- Create a RAG Knowledge Worker using LangChain and Chroma
+- Familar with LangChain's declarative language LCEL
+- Understand how LangChain works behind the scenes
+- Debug and fix common issues with RAG